nus-cs2103-AY2223S2/ip/docs/README.md

 ### Add recurrence to a task
 Users can add recurrence for task that is happening on a regular basis.
 The available frequencies are: daily, weekly, monthly, yearly.
 A task with recurrence is represented by the initial of the frequency in the third box.

 At the start of the day/week/month/year, the task will be automatically marked as not done.
-All dates related to the task (if any) will automatically be updated.
+All dates related to the task (if any) will automatically be updated according to the frequency of the recurrence.

 Input format: